Very bright, very blue, and very red: JWST CAPERS analysis of highly luminous galaxies with extreme UV slopes at $\mathbf{z = 10}$: Data analysis

 We determine the UV absolute magnitude of each galaxy by directly integrating the photometry-corrected spectra for each component across a top-hat function centered at $\lambda_{\rm rest}=1500\, \rm \AA$ with a width of $100\, \rm \AA$.
 For EGS-25297 we measure $M_{\rm UV}=-20.0$.
 For both COSMOS-52185 and COSMOS-300001 we find similar UV magnitudes of $M_{\rm UV}=-20.3$ and if taken together, the COSMOS pair has $M_{\rm UV}=-21.05$.
 For EGS-25297 we measure a UV absolute magnitude of $M_{\rm UV}=-20.0$.
 These magnitudes are shown in context with other spectroscopically confirmed galaxies at $z>9$ in Fig.~\ref{fig:Muv_z}.

 We also use the spectrum of each source to estimate its UV continuum slope, $\beta$.
 We estimate $\beta$ by fitting a power-law to the photometry-corrected spectrum of the form $f_{\lambda}\propto \lambda^{\beta}$, over the wavelength range $\lambda_{\rm rest}=1350-2600 \,\mathrm{ \AA }$ to avoid the effect of damped Ly$\alpha$ absorption \citep{heintz2025}.
 For this calculation we mask the flux at the position of known emission lines (\niv\,, \heii\,, \civ\, \niii\, and \ciii).
 We determine the uncertainty on $\beta$ by scattering the flux at each pixel assuming Gaussian noise with a standard deviation equal to the flux uncertainty.
 The UV slope is then re-measured with this process then repeated 1000 times.
 For EGS-25297 we measure a UV-slope of $\beta=-1.51\pm0.08$, making it the reddest spectroscopically confirmed galaxy at $z>9$ to date.
 For COSMOS-52185 and COSMOS-300001 we find that both spectra exhibit blue UV-slopes with $\beta=-2.43\pm0.09$ and $\beta=-2.87\pm0.15$ respectively.
 For further verification, we also measure the UV-slope using photometry alone, using the technique described in \citet{cullen2023} and find consistent results (within $\Delta \beta\pm0.1$).
+Measuring the UV slope from the best fit SED models (from our spectrophotometric fits) yields redder UV slopes by $\Delta \beta \simeq0.4$.
+However, there is a bias towards redder UV slopes when measured from the best fitting SED model \citep{rogers2013} and this has been shown to be less accurate than fitting a power-law directly to the photometry \citep{morales2025}.

 To place these measurements into context within the known galaxy population at $z>9$ we compare to previous photometric \citep[e.g.,][]{topping2023,morales2023,cullen2023} and spectroscopic observations.
 This is shown in Fig.~\ref{fig:beta_relations}.
 This demonstrates that these three galaxies represent extremes for the bright ($M_{\rm UV}<-20$) galaxy population at $z=10$.
 EGS-25297 has a significantly redder UV-slope than any other similar source in the literature.
 We discuss the physical interpretation of this measurement in Section~\ref{sec:25297_beta}.
 Conversely, both COSMOS-52185 and COSMOS-300001 have significantly bluer UV-slopes than are typical for galaxies at their redshifts and UV magnitude.
 In particular, COSMOS-300001 is one of the bluest sources found to date.
 We discuss the implications of such blue UV slopes in Section~\ref{sec:cosmos_beta}.